davidcole1977/developer-me/README.md

 ```
 developer-me
-# Your tame Developer is Lucy
+# Your developer is Lucy
 ```